 New York – Sewer alligators are the stuff of urban legend in New York, with claims that baby alligators brought home as pets were dumped down sewer drains, where they survived and multiplied in the dark tunnels, earning them a moderately threatening 5/10 survival rating.

-North Dakota – The Miniwashitu is a small 1-foot tall horned water monster from Native American mythology that inhabits the waters near Minnesota and Wisconsin and was said to attack fishermen, with a survivability rating of 4/10.
+North Dakota – The Miniwashitu is a small, 1-foot-tall horned water monster from Native American mythology that inhabits the waters near Minnesota and Wisconsin, and is said to attack fishermen, with a survivability rating of 4/10.

 Ohio – The Loveland Frogman (Bipedal frog humanoid with a 4/10 survivability)